funderburkjim/lanman/orig/reader/readme.txt

 Other lines have various xml-style markup (all possibilities not yet identified).
 However, it is believed that all the text-contents of these represent Devanagari text in the printed edition.
-The text content of these other elements is of the form
+The text content of these other elements is of the form, for some tag '<e>',
 <e>X</e> where X is HK transliteration of Devanagari.
 For ease in further processing, we change this to <e><s>X</s></e>.
 (We know that there is no other use in lsr0_works of the '<s>' markup element.)